WVURAIL/dspira/_posts/2020-07-24-HornOperation_spectrometer_description.md

 categories: ['Observing']
 order: 4
 meta_description: "Explore the controls and displays in the DSPIRA horn spectrometer.
 Learn what the spectrum, calibration, and data recording settings do."
+equipment: "A browser for this controls reference.
+Following along requires the spectrometer application and a configured telescope receiver."
+preparation: "Complete software and receiver setup before using the controls.
+Read the separate calibration procedure before calibrating."
 ---

 The program used to run the telescope is a GNU Radio program called *spectrometer_w_cal.grc*.
 Get it from the [DSPIRA software guide]({{ '/software/' | relative_url }}).
 The *spectrometer_w_cal.grc* program has several features to make data collection with the horn telescope user-friendly.
 Each feature on the display is described below.